puppetlabs/bolt/pre-docs/writing_plans.md

  }
 ```

-To execute this plan from the command line, pass the parameters as `parameter=value`.
+To execute this plan from the command line, pass the parameters as `<PARAMETER>=<VALUE>`.
 The `Targetspec` accepts either an array as json or a comma separated string of target names.

 ```
 bolt plan run mymodule::myplan --modulepath ./PATH/TO/MODULES load_balancer=lb.myorg.com webservers='["kermit.myorg.com","gonzo.myorg.com"]'